damon-shaw/lfcs/domains/4-networking/a.md

 - **Gateway Address**: A Gateway Address is the IP address through which a particular network, or host on a network, may be reached.
 If one network host wishes to communicate with another network host, and that host is not located on the same network, then a gateway must be used.
 In many cases, the Gateway Address will be that of a router on the same network, which will in turn pass traffic on to other networks or hosts, such as Internet hosts.
 The value of the Gateway Address setting must be correct, or your system will not be able to reach any hosts beyond those on the same network.

 - **Nameserver Address**: Nameserver Addresses represent the IP addresses of Domain Name Service (DNS) systems, which resolve network hostnames into IP addresses.
 There are three levels of Nameserver Addresses, which may be specified in order of precedence: The Primary Nameserver, the Secondary Nameserver, and the Tertiary Nameserver.
 In order for your system to be able to resolve network hostnames into their corresponding IP addresses, you must specify valid Nameserver Addresses which you are authorized to use in your system's TCP/IP configuration.
-In many cases these addresses can and will be provided by your network service provider,but many free and publicly accessible nameservers are available for use, such as the Level3 (Verizon) servers with IP addresses from 4.2.2.1 to 4.2.2.6.
+In many cases these addresses can and will be provided by your network service provider,but many free and publicly accessible nameservers are available for use, such as the Level3 (Verizon) servers with IP addresses from `4.2.2.1` to `4.2.2.6`.

 > Tip: The IP address, Netmask, Network Address, Broadcast Address, Gateway Address, and Nameserver Addresses are typically specified via the appropriate directives in the file /etc/network/interfaces (before Ubuntu 18.04, see below).
 For more information, view the system manual page for interfaces: `man interfaces`

 ### Netplan

 Ubuntu 18.04 (LTS) has switched from **ifupdown** to **Netplan** for configuring network interfaces.
 Netplan is based on YAML config files that makes configuration process very simple.
-Netplan has replaced the old configuration file` /etc/network/interface`s that was previously used for configuring network interfaces in Ubuntu.
+Netplan has replaced the old configuration file `/etc/network/interfaces` that was previously used for configuring network interfaces in Ubuntu.

 During early boot, the Netplan *networkd renderer* runs, reads /{lib,etc,run}/netplan/*.yaml and writes configuration to /run to hand off control of devices to the specified networking daemon:

-- configured devices get handled by` systemd-network`d by default, unless explicitly marked as managed by a specific renderer (**NetworkManager**)
+- configured devices get handled by `systemd-networkd` by default, unless explicitly marked as managed by a specific renderer (**NetworkManager**)
 - devices not covered by the network config do not get touched at all.

 If you are not on an Ubuntu Server, but on Desktop, chances are that the network is driven by the NetworkManager.